-Stargate Atlantis season five episode "First Contact" fits this trope nicely.
-In my opinion, Season 5 was plodding along clumsily, the series was not going to be renewed and it was like watching a sick sheep dog being taken to the barn to be shot.
-Then WHAM — a favourite character from SG-1 (Daniel Jackson) arrives, a new species is introduced possessing technology that easily beats the Lantean/Ancients tech that was always the reliable fail-safe for our heroes, pretty much everything else gets a huge shake up.
+Stargate Atlantis "First Contact".
+Season 5 was plodding along, it looked like the series wasn't going to be renewed and it was like a sick sheep dog being taken to the barn to be shot.
+Then wham — a favourite character from SG-1 (Daniel Jackson) arrives, a new species is introduced possessing technology that easily gets through the Lantean/Ancients tech that was always the reliable fail-safe for our heroes, pretty much everything else gets a huge shake up.
 And then in the conclusion, it is revealed that the new enemies are, in fact, rogue Asgard.
 At the end of this two-parter, the show returns to the status quo, but given SG-1's track record of bringing back years old plots down the line, in all likelihood we would have seen them again if the show hadn't been canceled.

 "The Daedalus Variations" as well; the starship Daedalus mysteriously and suddenly appears in orbit with no explanation, and the team goes aboard.
 They find it's jumping from universe to universe on a regular basis.
 A lot of the universes seemed like they were foreshadowing future events, including an enigmatic and implacable alien race that also manage to come aboard the ship and wipe the floor with the crew.
 There's no doubt these aliens would have shown up in the prime universe in a later season, but the show didn't last long enough.